EdiNation/OpenEDI-Specification/README.md

 *Example of EDI data element ReferenceIdentificationQualifier_01*

 ### EDI Syntax Rules
-EDI Syntax Rules define all intra-segment (intra-composite data element) dependencies, such as when the data element for first line of address exists, then the data element for post code must also exist.
+EDI Syntax Rules define all intra-segment (intra-composite data element) dependencies, such as when the data element for the first line of address exists, then the data element for postcode must also exist.
 Syntax rules are defined on segment/composite data element level with the following extension property:

 - `x-edination-syntax` An array of items that represent all syntax rules in the segment/composite data element.
 Optional.

 The format of each array item must be `{condition designator}{start position}[other positions]{end position}` where:
 1. `{start position}, {end position}` and all other positions in-between must be two-digit numeric values, 0 to 9 must be padded with a leading zero.
 2. `{condition designator}` must be one of the following values:
    - `P` Paired.
-If any of the elements in the specified positions is not null, then all the elements in the specified positions must be not null.
+If any of the elements in the specified positions is not null, then all the elements in the specified positions must not be null.
    - `R` Required.
-At least one of the elements in the specified positions must be not null.
+At least one of the elements in the specified positions must not be null.
    - `E` Exclusion.
-Only one of the EDI data elements in the specified positions must be not null.
+Only one of the EDI data elements in the specified positions must not be null.
    - `C` Conditional.
-If the EDI data element in the first position is not null then all elements at the specified positions must also be not null.
+If the EDI data element in the first position is not null, then all elements at the specified positions must also be not null.
    - `L` List Conditional.
-If any of the elements in the specified positions is not null then at least one more of the EDI data elements in the specified positions must also be not null.
+If any of the elements in the specified positions is not null, then at least one more of the EDI data elements in the specified positions must also be not null.

 ![Example of EDI syntax rules](https://support.edifabric.com/hc/article_attachments/360019345797/openapi-edi-syntax-notes.png)
 *Example of EDI syntax rules*

 ### EDI Situational Rules
-EDI Situational Rules define intra-segment (composite data element) conditions, very much like the syntax rules, however, instead of checking for existance/non-exsistance, the situational rules check if a data element in a certain position exists or is of a certain value, then another data element needs to conform to be of another value(s).
+EDI Situational Rules define intra-segment (composite data element) conditions, very much like the syntax rules; however, instead of checking for existence/non-existence, the situational rules check if a data element in a certain position exists or is of a certain value, then another data element needs to conform to be of another value(s).
 Situational rules are defined on segment/composite data element level with the following extension property:

 - `x-edination-situational` An array of items that represent all situational rules in the segment/composite data element.
 Optional.